La Vega crushes Decatur to reach 4A state title game

 “I’ve told our kids, and I believe this with all my heart, we’re the best football team left,” Hyde said.
 “But that doesn’t mean you’re going to win.
 You have to put in the work in order to win.
 We’re going to go to work (Saturday), Monday and everything in between, and try to win this thing for Waco.”

-La Vega will battle the winner between Carthage and Liberty Hill at 3 p.m.
+La Vega will battle Liberty Hill at 3 p.m.
 Friday at AT&T Stadium for the Class 4A Div.
 I state championship.

+Liberty Hill defeated Carthage, 44-41, in the other Class 4A Division I semifinal game on Friday night.